Hospital in the Home

 Important information you should know

 There may be a time when a visiting nurse/midwife finds that you or your baby are too unwell to stay at home and that you need immediate medical attention.
-We will ask you to return to the hospital when safe to do so, but in an emergency, an ambulance will be called at your expense (please ensure you have ambulance cover).
+We will ask you to return to the hospital when safe to do so, but in an emergency, an ambulance will be called.

 Important Women’s service information